TCNJ-Web-Team/Senior-Eng-Projects/README.md

 - ME Senior Projects
 - CE Senior Projects
 3. Add the category type, title, and URL of this year's project sites.
-4. Click "File -> Download -> .csv file" Download the sheet as a .csv file.
+4. Click "File -> Download -> .csv file" to download the sheet as a .csv file.

 ### B. Import spreadsheet data to website
 1. Login to the [engineering site](https://engineering.tcnj.edu/) and in the dashboard navigate to "All Import" and select "New Import."